Reclaimed Water: Is It Safe?

 - What risks does the use of reclaimed water pose to human health?

 - What are the best management practices regarding the use and management of reclaimed water within Arizona and around the U.S.?

 - What is the regulatory framework (Arizona Department of Environmental Quality (ADEQ), U.S. Environmental Protection Agency (EPA)) for reclaimed water quality?

 - What are the new advances in treatment technologies for reclaimed water?
 What are the benefits and costs associated with these technologies?

 - What do we know about trace concentrations of compounds that have been found in reclaimed water but are not regulated by ADEQ or the EPA?

 Advisory Panel Update

 Click here to view the January 2018 CEC Advisory Panel Cover Sheet (PDF) or the January 2018 CEC Advisory Panel Final Report (PDF).
 This document summarizes our our review of findings in the Interim Report, provides a status update from the Research Subcommittee, and presents the "next steps" for the Advisory Panel.

 Presentations from December 2011 Water Forum

-- Wastewater Treatment & Water Reuse — Guy Carpenter, President, National WateReuse Association / Board Member, Central Arizona Project / Former Vice President with Carollo Engineers
+- Wastewater Treatment and Water Reuse (PDF) - Guy Carpenter (PDF), President, National WateReuse Association / Board Member, Central Arizona Project / Former Vice President with Carollo Engineers